robbedell/palo_alto_poc/README.md

 ## Webpage for Script Generation

-A webpage is included in the `web` folder to dynamically generate the automation scripts.
+A webpage is included in the `docs` folder to dynamically generate the automation scripts.

+### Features:
+- **Firewall Management IP and API Key**: Input fields to specify the firewall's management IP and API key.
+- **Custom Interface Configuration**: Add custom IP addresses and subnets for specific interfaces.

 ### Usage:
-1. Open the `index.html` file in the `web` folder in any modern web browser.
+1. Open the `index.html` file in the `docs` folder in any modern web browser.
 2. Enter the required information:
    - **Firewall Management IP**: The management IP of your firewall.
    - **API Key**: The API key generated from the firewall.
+3. (Optional) Add custom interface configurations:
+   - Click the "Add Interface" button.
+   - Specify the interface name (e.g., `ethernet1/1`), IP address, and subnet mask.
+   - Repeat for additional interfaces as needed.
-3. Click the "Generate Scripts" button to download the Python, Terraform, and Ansible scripts pre-filled with your inputs.
+4. Click the "Generate Scripts" button to download the Python, Terraform, and Ansible scripts pre-filled with your inputs.

 ## Scripts Overview

 ### 1. Python Script: `east-fw-config.py`

 This script configures:
-- Interfaces (`ethernet1/1` to `ethernet1/4`) as Layer 3 with DHCP enabled.
+- Interfaces (`ethernet1/1` to `ethernet1/4`) as Layer 3 with DHCP enabled or custom IPs and subnets.
 - Virtual routers (`trust`, `untrust`, `vpn`, `webtier`).
 - A security policy (`POC_Any_Any_premigrate`) allowing any-to-any traffic.

 #### Usage:
 1. Update the `firewall_ip` and `api_key` variables in the script.
+2. (Optional) Update the `custom_ips` dictionary to specify custom IPs and subnets for interfaces.
-2. Run the script:
+3. Run the script:
    ```bash
    python east-fw-config.py
    ```